 - Loss of range of motion

 The anterior cruciate ligament (ACL) is one of the two ligaments that cross in the middle of the knee which connects your femur to your tibia and helps stabilize your knee joint.
-Most of the ACL injuries occur during sports or fitness activities that put a lot of stress on the knee, examples are:
+Generally, most of the ACL injuries occur during sports or fitness activities that put a lot of stress on the knee, examples are:

 - Abruptly slowing down and changing directions